admin-shell/aasx-package-explorer/builds/README.md

 - for Windows 10
 - different builds provided for releases / time-stamps
-- executables provided with browser (Chromium) or without
+- executables provided with embedded browser for documentation (Chromium) or without
 - provided as (multi-part) zip